monirbounadi/minimal-mistakes/_pages/index.md

 ## Bio & CV

-I am a PhD student at the [Institute for International Economic Studies (IIES)](https://www.iies.su.se/) at Stockholm University.
+I am a PhD student at the [Institute for International Economic Studies (IIES)](https://www.iies.su.se/research/researchers/graduate-students/monir-bounadi-1.514368) at Stockholm University.

-I study problems in development economics and political economy, with attention to historical works and empirical methods.
+I study problems in political and development economics, with attention to historical works and empirical methods.

 Before my doctoral studies, I did undergraduate and graduate studies in economics, mathematics, and philosophy.